 The Amazing Spider-Man 2 (May 2, 2014)

-More revealing though, are the shots of Jamie Foxx as Max Dillion, aka Electro.
-The images confirm that the film’s Electro will be modeled on the Ultimate Electro, who rather than wearing a gaudy yellow costume is instead himself electric blue.
-Leaked images also confirm that the story will be set around Peter Parker and Gwen Stacey’s high school graduation.
-Surprisingly, the film will also feature a third villain in the form of Green Goblin, but it appears that this Goblin will be Harry Osborn (Dane DeHann), rather than his father Norman (Chris Cooper), who looks to be deathly ill.
+The images and trailers confirm that the film’s Electro will be modeled on the Ultimate Electro, who rather than wearing a gaudy yellow costume is instead himself electric blue.
+Leaked images also confirm that the story will be set around the time of Peter Parker and Gwen Stacey’s high school graduation.
+We also know that the film’s version of the Green Goblin will be Harry Osborn (Dane DeHaan), rather than his father Norman (Chris Cooper) as is traditional, who looks to be deathly ill.
 Based on some hints in the trailer though, the elder Osborn will be pulling many of the strings throughout.
 BJ Novak will also appear as Alistair Smythe, who in the comics goes on to become the villain, the Ultimate Spider-Slayer.

 - Shailene Woodley was set to appear as Mary Jane in the film, but her role has been cut and pushed to the third and fourth films, presumably due to pacing issues.
 There are rumors that the role may be recast as well.